watson/queuealot/README.md

 **Gotcha: Add all the jobs to the queue before the next tick.** The queue expects that all jobs are added to the queue within the same tick as the queue was initialized.
-On the next tick the queue will run and execute all jobs on the queue and call the final function given when initialized.
+On the next tick the queue will run, execute all jobs on the queue and call the final function given when initialized.